 - Behind the scenes sharing (interesting and exciting anecdotes of Management based on attending over hundreds of AGMs) This is critical as the importance of a good sponsor and REIT manager are factors to look out for under its proprietary Investment Quadrant framework.

 - Immediate revision of techniques taught with classroom examples.
 For instance, students were taught to use Price to Book ratio graphs to determine the right price to buy/sell a REIT as shown in Diagram 3.

 - As a general rule of thumb, a good entry point for Suntec REIT would be below the mean of 0.77x P/B ratio.
 Studying the historical P/B ratio is valuable as some stocks could be value traps, i.e. perpetually undervalued by the market.
 Conversely, if you are a unitholder who wants to sell Suntec REIT, a good time to sell would be above its historical P/B mean.

 - Package includes classroom content + online materials (webinar/videos) + after-lessons support from the community (don’t be shy to clarify your doubts as you can post your queries online and the founders will endeavor to respond to them within 48 hours!)
 This is tremendous value for money considering it costs only S$588 as opposed to thousands charged by other investment courses!
 This explains why the investment courses by The Fifth Person are the only courses that I have promoted on my blog so far.

-Good news as the 2022 edition of Dividend Machines is finally opened for registration from 14 February to 6 March.
+Good news as the 2023 edition of Dividend Machines is finally opened for registration from 6 February to 26 February.
 Register using this link (scroll to the middle of the page to click enroll now) as an early bird to get S$100 discount off the usual course fee of S$688.
 Unlike most other goods and services, it hasn’t increased its price this year so it pays to act fast!

 Conclusion of my Dividend Investing Journey